 - Limiting strays: Salmon recovery plans in most watersheds establish objectives for limiting the number of hatchery fish that stray into areas used by wild salmon to spawn.
 Visual identification makes it possible for salmon managers to determine the number of hatchery fish on the spawning grounds and take corrective action.

 All of these recovery strategies were included in recommendations by the independent Hatchery Scientific Review Group, appointed by Congress in 2000 to assess the practices of salmon hatcheries in the Pacific Northwest.
 Today, they also figure prominently in federal recovery plans in effect throughout the state.

-In recent years, mass-marking has become an integral part of state, federal, and tribal hatchery operations throughout the Pacific Northwest.
-This initiative has led to the creation of new, sustainable salmon fisheries and provided an invaluable tool in the broad-based effort to recover wild salmon populations.
+Mass-marking has become an integral part of state, federal, and tribal hatchery operations throughout the Pacific Northwest.
+It has led to the creation of new, sustainable salmon fisheries and provided an invaluable tool in the effort to recover wild salmon populations.
 Continued federal support is needed for that effort to move forward.